Mnstre/Python_Qt_1/README.md

 Development in Qt for Python

-It's only an excersive to practice Python skills learning at the same tame something about Qt.
+It's only an excersive to practice Python skills learning at the same time something about Qt.

 -Mnstre @2021